Niagara Falls Canada: 2 Day Itinerary for First-Time Visitors

 Do be prepared to get drenched, however, even with the provided poncho.
 Despite getting soaked, it’s an exhilarating experience that I highly recommend.

-Next summer, I plan to take the evening cruise for so I can experience views of the falls at night and see the fireworks from the boat.
+Next summer, I can’t wait to take the evening boat cruise so I can experience views of the falls at night and see the fireworks from the boat.

-⏰ Time: about 45 minutes ✓ Buy Tickets Now ✓ Open Seasonally: May – October
+⏰ Time: about 45 minutes ✓ Tickets Required ✓ Open Seasonally: May – October

-For a different perspective, the White Water Walk offers an incredible close-up view of the Niagara River and its class six rapids, from the safety of a boardwalk and viewing platforms.
+For your next stop, take the WEGO Bus to the White Water Walk (about a 5 minute bus ride).
+This attraction allows you to get close-up to the Niagara River and its class six rapids, from the safety of a boardwalk and viewing platforms.

 You need less than an hour to visit this attraction, making it a short yet memorable addition to your Niagara Falls 2 day itinerary.

-⏰ Time: about 30 minutes ✓ Buy Tickets Now ✓ Cable Car runs Seasonally: May – October, Views open year round
+⏰ Time: about 30 minutes ✓ Tickets Required ✓ Cable Car runs Seasonally: May – October, Views open year round

-Not far from the White Water Walk, the Whirlpool Aero Car is a 15-minute ride across the Niagara Gorge.
+Not far from the White Water Walk, the Whirlpool Aero Car is a 15-minute cable ride across the Niagara Gorge.
 I actually rode the cable car for the first time this past summer and I loved it!
-In fact, it was such a cool experience I went twice.
+In fact, it was such a cool experience I went twice in a row.

 The views as you ride 3,500 feet across the Niagara Gorge were breathtaking.
 I can’t believe this antique cable car that has been soaring since 1916.
 I also found the historical overview provided by the live guides as you cross the river to be fascinating.

-This is a standing-only ride, and halfway through, everyone switches sides so that everyone can see the Niagara Whirlpool from both sides.
+This is a standing-only ride, and halfway through, all riders switches sides so that everyone can see the Niagara Whirlpool from both perspectives.
 The children on my ride also really enjoyed this experience.
 I think it’s a perfect family attraction with a great view!

-Now, if you are visiting Niagara Falls in the winter, you can’t ride the cable car, but you can stop here to see the whirlpool and the river below, and it’s still a pretty awesome view.
+The cable car will not run in high winds and it is a seasonal attraction, but even if you don’t ride across, it’s worth a stop here to see the whirlpool and the river below, and it’s still a pretty awesome view.

 ⏰ Time: about 1.5 hours